spham395/05-Python-Programming/chapter2/variables.md

 ## EVERYTHING IN PYTHON IS AN OBJECT!

-This is the single, most important thing I can harp on.
+This is the single, most important thing I can teach you.
 The sooner you have an understanding of Object Oriented Programming, the quicker everything else falls into place.

 Data types are dynamic based on the variable stored.
 To check type, use: